chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 - analysis_file: Enter directory and name of your data file to read in.
 There is no need for a directory if the data file is saved in the same location as 'Toolkit.Rmd'.
 - input_yaml: Location of the yaml to detail variables for analysis.
 For documentation on how to modify the YAML, refer to the existing YAML file (setup.yml).
 - Add labels for categorical variables: See the example for adding labels to categorical variables under 'EDIT THIS SECTION TO DEFINE LABELS OF CHARACTER VARIABLES'
 - subset_param: Select subsetting parameters, including time period, for report output.
-The current example subsets the example file to months prior to July 2015.
+For example, to subset test_data_file.csv to months prior to July 2015, the user would enter " subset_param <- 'month < 201507' ".
 Can set to "" if the user does not need subsetting.

 ## Accuracy and Completeness